For daily wit & wisdom, sign up for the Almanac newsletter.

 So, what could be the purpose of using (or knowing) 100 digits?
 None whatsoever.
 It’s strictly a numbers fascination.

 Kids often ask how far they can count.
 In astronomy, we certainly use enormous numerals.
 But it wasn’t always this way!

 The word “million” didn’t come into general use until the 13th century.
 Before then, the largest number was a myriad, equal to ten thousand.

 A million seemed huge when we were kids.
 It became less intimidating only when we realized it was possible to count to a million in a few days.

 In astronomy, we use “million” mainly in relation to the Sun, which is nearly a million miles wide and sits 93 million miles away.
 Millions also express the distance to the nearer planets.
-Venus is 26 such units, Mars 34.
+Venus is 26 such units, and Mars 34.

 A bit less useful, astronomically, is the billion, which is a thousand million.
-Saturn is nearly a billion miles away from us, and Uranus, Neptune and Pluto are a couple of billion.
-And the visible universe offers for our inspection about 500 billion galaxies.
+Saturn is nearly a billion miles away from us, and Uranus, Neptune, and Pluto are a couple of billion.
+And the visible universe offers, for our inspection, about 500 billion galaxies.
 It’s also convenient for expressing Earth’s worldwide census of seven billion people, some of whom may contemplate the accumulated wisdom of the 60 to 100 billion people who have ever walked the face of this forgiving planet.